0Badwa/DACHnews/README.md

 - `src/` — frontend assets and UI logic
 - `docker-compose.yml` — local service orchestration
 - `Dockerfile` — production container build
+- `robots.txt` — crawler directives

 ---

 ## How to review this repository

 This repository is best reviewed by:
-- Scanning commit history for incremental, production-oriented changes
 - Inspecting ingestion and deduplication logic
 - Reviewing how Redis is used as a central runtime store
+- Examining commit history for incremental, production-oriented changes
 - Noting how AI calls are isolated from the request/response cycle

 The project is intentionally minimal in documentation beyond this file.